Autism: Disability or neurological difference?

 Daily Politics reporter Ellie Price met London Philharmonic Orchestra cellist Elisabeth Wiklander, who was diagnosed with Asperger's syndrome at the age of 26, and says it is not a disability.

-More from the Daily and Sunday Politics: Watch full programmes from the last seven days via BBC iPlayer; 'like' us on Facebook page or 'follow' us on Twitter
+More from the Daily and Sunday Politics: Watch full programmes from the last 30 days via BBC iPlayer; 'like' us on Facebook page or 'follow' us on Twitter

 -